What Are Immune System Problems?

 Frequent infections like colds or flu also could be signs of an underactive immune system.
-If you have four or more yearly ear infections, chronic sinus infections, pneumonia twice in one year, or you need antibiotics twice a year or more often, you could have an immune deficiency.
+If you have four or more yearly ear infections, chronic sinus infections, pneumonia twice in one year, or you need antibiotics more often, you could have an immune deficiency.

 You may feel tired after lots of activity.
 But if you're wiped out often, even when you do get sleep, you may have a sluggish immune system.
 Fatigue is when you're so exhausted you can't even walk across the room.
 An overactive immune system may trigger inflammation that causes this severe tiredness.